 Sample Project Administrator Job Description

 If you’re looking to fill a position as a project administrator or looking to fill that position in your own organization, the following example of a project administrator job description will help you get the skills and experience you need or hire the person who has those requirements.

 Wanted: Project Administrator

 - Scheduling meetings and recording minutes

 - Breaking down final deliverable into tasks and timeframes

 - Creating and updating workflows

 We are seeking a motivated self-starter for a project administrator position in our company.
 You will be responsible, among other things, for coordinating project activities, maintaining and updating the project schedule, managing assignments, monitoring progress and communicating to the project team.

 The project administrator will report to the project manager and assist with preparing action plans, analyzing risk and managing resources.
 You will work closely with the project coordinator and the project team, so strong communications skills are a must.
 Your mission is to help the project meet quality standards and deliver on time and within budget.

 - Help the project manager in administrative duties and processes

 - Schedule meetings and keep minutes

 - Breakdown project into doable tasks and estimate duration

-- Assist with planning, from start to finish of project
+- Assist with planning, from start to finish of the project

 - Prepare and distribute project materials